Failzuma/CRUDpy/README.md

-# CRUDPY, add anything you want to add to local database
+# CRUDPY
-## Basically a normal crud >>HEHE
+Basically a normal crud, that add anything you want to add to local database via TXT